yaxiangz/resume/content/authors/admin/_index.md

       GPA: 3.93/4.0

       •	Rank: 1st /20, Among students in the School of the Gifted Young (the Honor school) majoring statistics
-      •	In Shortlist of Guo moruo scholarship (Highest Honor for USTC undergraduate)

 work: